Our faculty members conduct research in a number of interesting areas. Contact information for the faculty is available on this page.

 The central theme of my research is to understand the chemistry and biology of peptides and proteins and to develop new approaches for manipulating these properties with purposefully designed small organic molecules.
 We employ chemical synthesis and combinatorial chemistry as well as spectroscopic, biophysical, and computational methods to accomplish these aims.
 Project includes:

-- Rational design of small molecules for mimicking protein secondary structures to modulate protein-protein interactions involved in cancer
+- Rational design of small organic molecules for mimicking protein secondary structures

 Most of the research in our lab involves nanoporous metal oxides, which includes zeolites and related molecular sieves as well as metal-organic frameworks.
 Projects include the preparation, modification and application of molecular sieves in areas ranging from catalysis to membranes.
 Supported catalysts and host/guest materials include immobilized enzymes.
 Pulsed laser deposition and electrostatic deposition are used to prepare molecular sieve films and fibers respectively as part of an effort in membranes for gas separations, photovoltaics, supercapacitors, fuel cells, and drug delivery.